atomist/sdm-local/README.md

 No parameters beyond the command name are required.
 However, command-specific parameters may be provided in options syntax.

+## Architecture

+This project consists of three parts:

+- An Atomist **automation client** running in its own process, in a special local mode
+- A command line.
+- `git` hooks inserted in those projects you wish to use the local SDM with.

 ## Advanced Setup

 ### Mapped Parameters and Secrets